StutteringEmo/wine-quality-heroku/README.md

 ---

+---

+## 🔄 CI/CD with GitHub Actions

+In addition to manual deployment with Docker and Heroku CLI,
+this project is also configured to deploy automatically using **GitHub Actions**.

+- Workflow file: `.github/workflows/deploy.yml`
+- Trigger: any push to the `main` branch
+- Steps:
+  1. Checkout repository
+  2. Log in to Heroku Container Registry
+  3. Build and push Docker image to Heroku
+  4. Release container on Heroku

+Once the workflow completes, the app is rebuilt and redeployed automatically.
+- Note: The Heroku Activity log may not always show GitHub-triggered redeploys,
+but the app is updated successfully and remains fully functional.

+---

 ## Wine Quality Prediction App

 In addition to the raw API, the project also provides a simple HTML form for manual input.